What should be done to prepare for the inspection?

 How much time does a thorough inspection require?

 Most homes require approximately 3-4 hours to complete.
-Generally, the inspection will be performed prior to your arrival.
-When you arrive, the inspector will perform a full walkthrough and answer any questions you may have.
+Usually, the inspection will be performed prior to your arrival.
+When you arrive I will go over my findings, and answer any questions you may have.

 DO YOUR REPORTS CONTAIN PICTURES?

 And then some!
 On average 200-500 digital pictures will be taken during the course of the inspection.
 The defects found will be photographed and included in the report.
 The photos will have detailed descriptions to make repairs easier to understand and locate.